 To Cook the Crepes

 - Prepare a work surface with a sheet of parchment paper large enough to hold your cooked crepes.
 Now, make one large crepe for the top layer.
 First, set a 12-inch nonstick frying pan on low heat.
-Once the pan is hot, brush the surface with a thin layer of the oil (I used this oil brush); remove any excess oil with a paper towel (don’t worry, a thin layer of oil will remain).
+Once the pan is hot, brush the surface with a thin layer of neutral oil (I used an oil brush); remove any excess oil with a paper towel (don’t worry, a thin layer of oil will remain).
 Gently stir the batter with a ladle just before scooping to redistribute the liquid and prevent the batter from getting thicker as you go.
 Then, pour just enough batter to cover the bottom of the frying pan in a thin layer.
 For my pan, this is about ⅓ cup of batter.
 Swirl the pan to distribute the batter and form a thin layer.
-Tip: If your first crepe seems too thick, thin the batter by gradually adding 1-2 Tbsp of milk.
+Tip: If your first crepe seems too thick, thin the batter by gradually adding 1–2 Tbsp of milk.

 - Cook the crepe for 2 minutes without touching it.
 After 2 minutes, the outside edge of the crepe will get a bit crispy.
 Using a chopstick, a spatula, or your hand, carefully flip the crepe.

 - Cook the other side for 30 seconds and transfer the crepe to the work surface lined with parchment paper.